 Prep time: 3 minutes

-Chocolate ganache becomes thick fairly quickly.
-For best results, I usually make this right before I'm ready to put it on the assembled Boston Cream Pie.
+Chocolate ganache hardens fairly quickly.
+For best results, I usually make it right before I'm ready to glaze the assembled Boston Cream Pie with it.

 1. Chop the chocolate into fairly small pieces.

-2. Put the cream into the small saucepan.
+2. Put the cream into a small saucepan.
 Bring just to a simmer over medium heat.
 Alternately, heat the cream for about 90 seconds in a microwave.

 3. Add the chocolate and stir until about half melted.
 Remove from heat and continue stirring until smooth.
 If you're using a microwave, add the chocolate to the cream, stir, and heat it for another 15-30 seconds, and stir again until it is smooth.

 That's it!
 You now have a beautiful Boston Cream Pie.